Bryce Harper Ejected From Game After Heated Balls And Strikes Argument

 Fans of the Mets, who are used to rooting against Harper from the years he played for another NL East rival, the Washington Nationals, heckled Harper throughout the game, at least prior to his ejection.

 Harper, following a high-profile four-month free agent pursuit, chose the Phillies as his new team at the end of February, signing what was then the largest free agent contract in baseball history, although Mike Trout of the Los Angeles Angels signed a $430 million deal a few weeks after Harper’s.
-Through 21 games with the Phillies, Harper is batting.279 with a.388 on-base percentage and.544 slugging percentage, as well as five home runs.
+Through 21 games with the Phillies, Harper is batting .279 with a .388 on-base percentage and .544 slugging percentage, as well as five home runs.

-The Phillies got off to a hot start this season, but have cooled off of late, having lost four of their last five games amid a run of injuries to such key players as shortstop Jean Segura, infielder Scott Kingery and relief pitcher David Robertson.
+The Phillies got off to a hot start this season, but have cooled off as of late, having lost four of their last five games amid a run of injuries to such key players as shortstop Jean Segura, infielder Scott Kingery, and relief pitcher David Robertson.